elimelt/show/README.md

 - `-title` page title
 - `-history` replay bytes (default 16MB, 0 = unlimited)
 - `-version` print version and exit
+- `-pty` run a command under a PTY and mirror to terminal

-Notes: Some commands disable color when piped; use `--color=always`.
-Interactive TUIs may require batch/non-interactive modes for best results.
+Notes: Piped commands may disable color; use `--color=always`.
+For interactive TUIs, use `-pty`.

 ## Author
 Elijah Melton